 Gas prices by year

 Gas prices within the last 10 years highlight how volatile the market can be.
 The table below highlights the average price per gallon for regular grade fuel by year.
-Compared to 2011, gas prices have decreased from $3.52 per gallon for regular fuel to $3.19, but current prices have increased significantly since 2020.
+Compared to 2011, gas prices have decreased from $3.52 per gallon for regular fuel to $3.19 in 2021, but current prices have increased significantly since 2020.

 |Year||Average price per gallon (regular grade)|